asylve/Craiglist-Cars-Study/README.md

 - Split out the year, make and model of the vehicle into separate columns
 - Split out the newly created model column into a base model and modifiers (many models have modifiers at the end such as 'lxt')
 - Create an 'age' column by subtracting the current year from the 'year' column
-- Create new columns based on if the text body contained words I selected as 'positive' or 'negative'.
+- Create new columns based on if the text body contained words I selected as 'positive' (ie. 'vintage') or 'negative' (ie. 'torn').
 Also created a column to indicate if the text had few (less than 30) words

+# Exploratory Data Analysis (EDA)

+I will include the major graphics and findings from the EDA here.
+Please see the 'EDA' notebook for all the details.

+##